northwestcoder/satori-api-server/README.md

 ___

 <a name="deploy"/>
 ## Deployment

+**GCP**

-**GCP**: This project was tested using Google Cloud Run.
+This project was tested using Google Cloud Run.
 The dockerfile included here is ready to go for GCP.
 Short GCP-specific steps to deploy this project:

 1. Install ```gcloud``` command line tools (we have tested on macOS)
 2. Log into google cloud from the command line with ```gcloud auth login```